RossPaterson/advent-of-code/2018/Notes.md

-A regular appearance on AoC: the first part is implementing a simple machine and running the input code on it, while the second part requires disassembling the code to create a more efficient equivalent.
+A regular appearance on AoC: the first part is implementing a simple machine and running the input code on it, while the second part requires decompiling the code to create a more efficient equivalent.
 The machine here uses eight of the instructions from Day 16, though with a twist: one of the registers holds the instruction pointer.